leobudima/elogii-blog/content/how-to-measure-delivery-performance.md

 It compares the distance that a package travels to the time it takes it to move from pick-up to final destination.

-Calculating this metric offers insight into delivery speed and the efficiency of the delivery routes they use.
-That can lead to a higher order accuracy rate and reduce the number of returns.
+Calculating this metric offers insight into the delivery speed and the efficiency of the delivery routes they use.
+That can lead to a higher-order accuracy rate and reduce the number of returns.

 Once you get a clear view of the average transit time, you can also provide customers with more precise [**estimated times of arrival (ETAs)**](https://elogii.com/blog/estimated-time-of-arrival-eta/).